-It was a magic experience, both spiritualyl and physically challenging, and it wouldn’t let go of us.
+It was a magic experience, both spiritually and physically challenging, and it wouldn’t let go of us.
 We planned a novel and both wrote it from different points of view – and then last year put the two together, and edited it heavily.
-Originally called Left Right, Two Steps Forward is now due out in late September/early October 2017 with Text publishing.
+Originally called Left Right, Two Steps Forward is now available in 14 countries.

 We re-walked the entire Camino in 2016 for polishing touches.
 This time we finished off on the more popular Camino Frances (as seen in Martin Sheen’s The Way).